-Lee was born on October 23, 1954 in Pingtung, Taiwan.
+Lee was born in the southern Taiwanese city of Pingtung in 1954.
 The son of a high school principal, he grew up in Taiwan and failed his university entrance exam twice in Taiwan and instead went Taiwan’s National Arts School, where he cultivated an intense interest in film.
-He attended a college in Illinois.
+Lee went to the U.S. in 1979 to study film-making at the University of Illinois, Champaign-Urbana.
 After graduated he moved to New York to study film and worked there with Spike Lee.

 Ang Lee Films

 Lee had made a name for himself by investigating modern Chinese culture in the acclaimed Taiwanese film “Father Knows Best”; and the Chinese family trilogy “Pushing Hands”, “The Wedding Banquet” and “Eat Drink Man Woman”.
 Lee has said his greatest influences are Bergman, Antonioni, and Billy Wilder.